Mandy27/EatSmart/README.md

 ####Implemented Features:
 - Added list elements to list page from database (by Chloe Lopez)
 - Create Habit and add in Firebase database. (by Harrison Wang)
-- Implement Grunt for minification and bundling (by Harrison Wang, Mandy Ngo)
-- Deploy application with Heroku (by Harrison Wang)
 - Edit Habit and save in database (by Mandy Ngo)
 - Delete Habit and save in database (by Mandy Ngo)
 - UI focused JavaScript (by Christine Lao)
 - Implemented Online Notification without using any library (by Mandy Ngo, Tyler Nguyen)
 - Generated .apk using Phonegap Build (by Chloe Lopez)
 - Packaged Google Chrome Extension (by Chloe Lopez)
+- Implement NodeJs, Grunt, Nodemon, Uglify, CSSMin for minifications, bundling, automating restart the application (by Harrison Wang, Mandy Ngo)
+- Deploy application with Heroku (by Harrison Wang)

 ####Front-End
 - HTML